What to Know About Video Sharing Platforms in 2025

 When considering video sharing platforms, two main categories exist that can serve your organization's needs.
 The difference lies in the feature offerings, use cases, and the challenges each category can present.

-Consumer-focused platforms are easily available and accessible for everyone to use and share content through.
 These can include platforms such as YouTube, Twitch, Facebook Live, etc. Companies often use these platforms to share content with the public, such as Apple sharing its yearly product launch through YouTube.

-On the other hand, Enterprise-grade platforms specialize in video sharing for organizations and institutions.
 Platforms such as Kaltura, EnterpriseTube, and Brightcove offer their platforms to organizations to share content with global audiences, with more control over security, distribution, integration of interactivity features, and other customizations.
-However, this customization and security comes at a cost compared to consumer-focused platforms, which are available freely or for a low fee.

 How are the Two Categories Different?

-Take the example of a healthcare institute wanting to conduct specialized medical training for doctors, where the content will be sensitive and require secure protocols, such as RTMPS - which is a secure version of the real-time messaging protocol (RTMP).
 In addition, they would also need to monitor progress and keep the performance of each doctor.
 In such a case, although the basic video sharing purpose can be fulfilled by consumer-focused platforms, a specialized enterprise-grade video sharing platform would be needed to provide customizations such as progress tracking, security, etc.

-Another example could be a military department wanting to share tactical videos within the organization through a secure platform.
-Once again, a platform specializing in providing enterprise-level solutions would come into use, where the security features and compliances to be met would be a major requirement that consumer-focused platforms fail to fulfill.
+Once again, a platform specializing in providing enterprise-level solutions would come into use, where the security features and compliance would be a major requirement that consumer-focused platforms fail to fulfill.

 However, if your company has to make a public announcement about a new product, a consumer-focused platform would serve the purpose.
 Yet the question that pops up is: Is the sharing secure?
 The answer turns out to be NO.

 Multiple incidents have occurred in the past where such a platform was used, causing issues of unauthorized access.
-Take the example of Babylon Health, which accidentally shared patient consultation videos of one patient with another, posing a significant risk to patient's privacy.
-Similarly,
+Take the example of Babylon Health, which accidentally shared patient consultation videos of one patient with another, posing a significant risk to the patient's privacy.

 The solution is driven by opting for a platform that caters to all your needs without compromising security and ensuring optimal viewer experience.
-Here is where enterprise-grade video sharing platforms are the most useful.
-Let us explore the leading options that can serve your purpose best based on the must-haves we discussed:

 EnterpriseTube